juergenschubert/docker-ubuntu-grafana-influxdb/README.md

 https://hub.docker.com/r/philhawthorne/docker-influxdb-grafana/
 You find how to start and how to use on his page.

 **Why Grafana and InfluxDB**?
 Because this is a easy way to viualize the content of a time series DB InfluxDB which got their series data from **YOUR** DataDomain.
-The highlevel concept is to deploy Grafana and InfluxDB either on Linux or with docker, import the DataDomain Grafana dashboards and use the **PowerShell cmdlet** to get live data from your DataDomain into InfluxDB which is the datasource for Grafana.
-This can be automated so you get automated these udates and your Grafan will also show history. **BUT** watchout as data will grow to either delete old series or use [InfluxDB retention policies](https://docs.influxdata.com/influxdb/v1.8/guides/downsample_and_retain/)
+The **highlevel concept** is to deploy Grafana and InfluxDB either on Linux or with docker, import the DataDomain Grafana dashboards for the visualization you see above and use the **PowerShell cmdlet** to get live data from your DataDomain into InfluxDB which is the datasource for Grafana.
+This can also be automated so you get these udates on a regular basis and your Grafan will also show history. **BUT** watch-out as data will grow!
+Ensure that you either have enough space or delete older series manually or use [InfluxDB retention policies](https://docs.influxdata.com/influxdb/v1.8/guides/downsample_and_retain/)
 The folder in this github repo will conatain the following information.
 ## Grafana and InfluxDB
 This will contain the docker file if you wanna create your own instead of consuming https://hub.docker.com/r/philhawthorne/docker-influxdb-grafana/.